 When something triggers your dog’s allergies, you don’t always have expensive allergy medication on hand.
 Sometimes, you just want to give your dog quick relief without making a trip to the vet.
 You know that certain human medications like Tums, Benadryl, and Pepto Bismol are generally safe for dogs.
 You may ask, can I give my dog Zyrtec to relieve their symptoms and let them run around and play again?

 Most dogs can handle Zyrtec, so if your veterinarian approves, go ahead and give your dog a tablet or two.
 However, it’s important to realize that Zyrtec isn’t made for dogs.
 Some dogs have a bad reaction to Zyrtec while others can only take a minuscule dose.
 For other dogs, Zyrtec simply isn’t effective.
-Instead of giving them more medication, you might have to try a natural remedy like an oatmeal bath.
+Instead of giving them more medication, you might have to try a natural remedy like an oatmeal bath for dogs.
 However, Zyrtec is a good place to start if you’re looking for quick relief for your dog.

 Like any medication, you must use Zyrtec responsibly to avoid any negative side effects.
 As pet owners, here’s what you need to know about this popular antihistamine.